 - Leaves Fall Down by Lisa Marie Bullard

-- This book answers the question, “Why do leaves change color,” in a way preschoolers will understand.
+- This book does a great job answering the question, “Why do leaves change color?” in a way preschoolers will understand.

 - The Roll-Away Pumpkin by Junia Wonders

 - From Seed to Pumpkin by Wendy Pfeffer

-- It’s Pumpkin Day Mouse by Laura Numeroff
+- It’s Pumpkin Day, Mouse (If You Give…) by Laura Numeroff

-- The Berenstain Bears Fall Pumpkin by Stan and Jan Berenstain
+- The Berenstain Bears Harvest Festival by Mike Berenstain

 Fall Arts and Craft Ideas for Preschoolers

 1. Leaf Window Collage

 This fun fall activity for preschoolers starts with a nature walk collecting leaves.
 Once back inside, the children arranges their leaves onto a laminating sheet and accented it with a black construction paper frame.
 An adult then runs it thru the laminator.
 This can be done with contact paper if you prefer not to use heat.